-Biologic drugs, or "biologics," are given by injection or intravenous (IV) infusion.
+Biologic drugs, or "biologics," are given by injection (shot) or intravenous (IV) infusion (a slow drip of medicine into your vein).
 A biologic is a protein-based drug derived from living cells cultured in a laboratory.
-While biologics have been used to treat disease for more than 100 years, the advent of modern day molecular biologic techniques has accelerated their use in modern day medicine tremendously in the last decade.
+While biologics have been used to treat disease for more than 100 years, modern-day techniques have made biologics a viable treatment option in the last decade.

-Different from the traditional systemic drugs that impact the entire immune system, biologics target specific parts of the immune system.
-The biologics used to treat psoriatic diseases act by blocking the action of a specific type of immune cell called a T cell, or by blocking proteins in the immune system, such as tumor necrosis factor-alpha (TNF-alpha) or interleukins 12 and 23.
+Biologics are different from traditional systemic drugs that impace the entire immune system.
+Biologics only target specific parts of the immune system.
+The biologics used to treat psoriatic disease block the action of a specific type of immune cell called a T-cell.
+Or they block proteins in the immune system, such as tumor necrosis factor-alpha (TNF-alpha), interleukin 17-A or interleukins 12 and 23.
 These cells and proteins all play a major role in developing psoriasis and psoriatic arthritis.

 The National Psoriasis Foundation Medical Board has issued a statement on biosimilar substitution.
 Read the statement »

-Enbrel (etanercept), Humira (adalimumab), Remicade (infliximab) and Simponi (golimumab) are drugs that block TNF-alpha.
-TNF-alpha is a cytokine, or a protein, that signals the body to create inflammation.
+Cimzia (certolizumab pegol), Enbrel (etanercept), Humira (adalimumab), Remicade (infliximab), Simponi (golimumab) and Simponi Aria (golimumab) are drugs that block TNF-alpha.
+TNF-alpha is a cytokine, or protein, that prompts the body to create inflammation.
 In psoriasis and psoriatic arthritis, there is excess production of TNF-alpha in the skin or joints.
 That leads to the rapid growth of skin cells and/or damage to joint tissue.
-Blocking the TNF-alpha production helps stop the inflammatory cycle of psoriatic diseases.
+Blocking TNF-alpha production helps stop the inflammatory cycle of psoriatic disease.

-Stelara (ustekinumab) works by selectively targeting the proteins, or cytokines, interleukin-12 (IL-12) and interleukin 23 (IL-23).
-Interleukins-12/23 are associated with psoriasis inflammation.
+Stelara (ustekinumab) works by selectively targeting the proteins, or cytokines, interleukin 12 (IL-12) and interleukin 23 (IL-23).
+Interleukins 12/23 are associated with psoriatic inflammation.

 How are they used?